jty-AMSS/FSOS/README.md

 # FSOS
 Fast-FSOS.
-Demo was shown in "CheckSolution".
+Demos was shown in "CheckSolution".
 Running 'MeanDemo.m' for the First experiment and Second experiment.Running 'Demo3.m' for the Third experiment.

-'Z_2 is the Demo of group Z_2^n.
+'Z_2 is the demo of group Z_2^n.

 CVX and Mosek are needed.